 An unfinished essay on design.
 Design is a way of approaching the world.
 Of recognizing that you are just one of infinite perspectives.
 Of admitting that you don't know everything.
 Of communicating that you are open to change.
 Of listening to other people.
 Of learning.
 Of realizing that nothing is ever, really finished.
 Of being OK with that.
 Of embracing it as an opportunity.
 Of understanding that ‘design’ is really ‘design…ing’.
 That it's a process.

 That, actually, your entire life is a process.
 That you, the person, will never be finished either.
 That you are designing a life for yourself every day, in every moment.
 Or that you could be.

-bullshit — a design with the primary goal of drawing attention to the designer, while the user believes the goal is something else entirely.
+bullshit — a design with the primary goal of holding the audience's interest or drawing attention to the designer — while the audience believes the goal is something else entirely.

 design cynicism — believing that, often: 1. bad things are designed by someone-somewhere to be bad (conspiracies), and 2. good things are designed only to appear good, but are actually bad (manipulation).